-Tailoring your messaging throughout the customer journey ensures you’re delivering the right message at the right time.
+Tailoring your messaging throughout the customer journey ensures you deliver the right message at the right time.

-Here are six targeted messaging strategies you could use throughout the customer journey to build newsletter subscriber lists, reduce basket abandonment and convert more visitors.
+Here are five targeted messaging strategies you could use throughout the customer journey to build newsletter subscriber lists, reduce basket abandonment and convert more visitors into customers.

 1. Make the most of shoppers higher up the funnel

 Not all customers who visit your site are ready to purchase – but that doesn’t mean they’re not valuable to you.

 Shoppers higher up the sales funnel who are still in the product discovery stage might be weighing up their options and may not display intent to purchase.

 You could use email capture Overlays to encourage these shoppers to sign up for your newsletter, building a high-quality, GDPR-compliant subscriber list.

 From here, you can nurture customers with personalised email campaigns that promote your products and offers, encouraging customers to return to your online store.

 What you can do: To develop a subscriber list that’s ready to send targeted emails to, we recommend deploying an ‘Incentivise Mailing List Sign Up’ Overlay on-site.